Mineral Exploration & Mining

 The Mineral Titles Branch administers the legislation governing the acquisition, exploration and development of mineral, placer mineral, and coal rights in the Province.

-There are generally two different levels of mine permitting in B.C.—"major mine" and "regional" permits.
+There are generally two different groups of mine permitting in B.C. major mines and regional permits.

 The Province is committed to ensuring that B.C. remains a leader in mining regulation and oversight, while enhancing responsible resource development and strengthening First Nations involvement in B.C.'s mining sector.